alenamedved/weather-app/README.md

 In case if no data was retrived or an error happend the user will recieve an notification with error message.

 ## Reflection
-This was a two day project practicing in React, working with API and MUI for styling.
+This was project practicing in React, working with API and MUI for styling.

 Originally I wanted to build an application that allowed users to pull data from the [Weather API](https://api.weather.gov) based on latitude and longitude.
 I started this process by using the create-react-app boilerplate, then adding axios for sending requests, MUI library for styling.